Getting Things Done - GTD

 These two stages are cyclically repeated and should not be carried out at the same time.
 Act, reflect.
 Act, reflect.
 Act, reflect.

 Acting means doing the actual work: writing, composing, programming, designing, etc. Reflecting means evaluating what you’ve done so far and thinking about how you’re going to deal with what’s left to do.
-Reflecting is key to learning, and it’s not something you necessarily have to do by yourself.
+Reflecting is key to gain control and learning, and it’s not something you necessarily have to do by yourself.
 If you are working in a team or have a mentor or coach, you will get more benefits if you do that reflection together with them.

 Depending on the type of project you are undertaking and the stage you are in, you should make more or less use of each of these stages.